korivernon/assignment0/README.md

 <img src="images/pushtogithub.png" width="100%" />

+## Reverting to Previous Versions

+The benefit of Git is that every time you commit and push your changes, a copy of your code at that point in time.

+To use PyCharm to revert to previous changes, take a look at this [video](https://www.youtube.com/watch?v=xx-oIxAR-u0).

 ### GETTING HELP

 If you are having trouble setting up these programs, please talk to a TA or Professor as soon as possible.